M. A. G. Osmani: Mujib Bahini

 Although Osmani was commander-in-chief of all Bangladesh forces, a number of units were beyond his control.
 Bengali fighters raised bands to fight the Pakistanis in several areas of Bangladesh (e.g.the Kaderia Bahini, led by Tiger Siddiqi of Tangail is the best-known), and they operated independently.
 Although Osmani was unconcerned, the Mujib Bahini worried the Bangladesh government in exile.
 The Mujib Bahini leadership, initially allowed by Osmani to recruit students and other youths, had an organized, well-armed, trained force with a primary allegiance to Sheikh Mujibur Rahman and their commanders rather than the Bangladesh government.

 No one doubted the skill of the Mujib Bahini or their commitment to Bangladesh.
 Trained by Sujan Singh Uban, an Indian Army insurgency expert, they operated under the direction of the R&AW and outside the Bangladesh chain of command.
 Mujib Bahini members were better trained and armed than their Mukti Bahini counterparts.
 The Bangladeshi government and military leadership were concerned because most Mujib Bahini recruits were former Mukti Bahini members.
 Mujib Bahini activities often hindered Mukti Bahini operations, creating misunderstanding and distrust.
 Clashes occurred between the groups, and the Indian Army and other organizations supporting the Bengali resistance were dissatisfied with Mujib Bahini activity.

-The government in exile unsuccessfully attempted to bring the Mujib Bahini under Osmani by diplomatic means, approaching R&AW director Ramnath Kao.
+The government in exile unsuccessfully attempted to bring the Mukti Bahini under Osmani by diplomatic means, approaching R&AW director Ramnath Kao.
 By August it was clear that their independence was detrimental to the war effort.
 Osmani threatened to resign unless they were brought within the chain of command.
-A meeting with Durga Prasad Dhar on 29 August produced an agreement that Mujib Bahini would inform sector commanders before beginning operations.
-After another meeting with Ramnath Kao on 18 September, R&AW did not relinquish their control of the Mujib Bahini.
+A meeting with Durga Prasad Dhar on 29 August produced an agreement that Mukti Bahini would inform sector commanders before beginning operations.
+After another meeting with Ramnath Kao on 18 September, R&AW did not relinquish their control of the Mukti Bahini.

 On 21 October Prime Minister Tajuddin Ahmed met with Indira Gandhi, who ordered Dhar to resolve the issue.
-He told B. N. Sarkar to meet with Mujib Bahini leaders and take the necessary steps.
-Although the leaders did not attend the meeting, the Mujib Bahini halted their disruptive activities.
-They and the Special Frontier Force under Uban liberated Rangamati in December and helped the Indians dismantle the insurgent Mizo network.
+He told B. N. Sarkar to meet with Mujib Bahini leaders and take.

 Absence from surrender ceremony

-Osmani was not in Dhaka for the surrender ceremony on 16 December 1971.
-His helicopter, flying from Sylhet, was hit in midair by gunfire and crash-landed in a field.
-After the crash, the injured Osmani and his crew were rescued by an Indian surveillance jeep.
-Out of touch with Indian and Bangladeshi HQ, he could not reach Dhaka in time for the ceremony.
+There are various opposing view points why General Osmani was absent from the surrender ceremony.
+According to Indian officer Major General KV Krishna Rao, Osmani's helicopter was shot at by the Pakistan army, and it was not flight-ready to transport him to Dhaka.
+Others claim that the helicopter was shot down in an area that was cleared by the Indian army, and the Indian rescue jeep arrived at the scene very quickly after the incident.
+This issue was not investigated by either the Indian or Bangladesh army, and remained unclear.